juju/hello-juju-charm/README.md

 You should be able to visit [http://10.14.25.117](http://10.14.25.117) in your browser.

+Once you've visited/refreshed a couple of times, visit [http://10.14.25.117/greetings](http://10.14.25.117/greetings) to see a count of how many times the page has been requested.

 ## Using PostgreSQL

 To use PostgreSQL as the backing database, deploy the charm, then deploy PostgreSQL